GKarambasis/Nautilus/README.md

 * Shoot: W

-GAME VICTORY CONDITIONS
+## Victory Conditions
-Search through the map for the Extraction Beacon.
-(Pirate Coin) Bring it to the Teleport Zone.
+* Search through the map for the Extraction Beacon.
+(Pirate Coin)
+* Bring it to the Teleport Zone.
 (Top of the Map)
-Use it when in the teleport zone to extract!
+* Use it when in the teleport zone to extract!